zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 AAAA:maps a hostname to IPv6

-CNAMW:maps a hostname to another hostname
+CNAME:maps a hostname to another hostname

 NS:Name Servers for the Hosted Zone => DNS name or address